What is the NCAA College Pass?

 When does each match start?

-Time and date information for each fixture / match-up are listed on each match item on the main scrolling timeline located at the top of the Player and also within the Full Schedule page.
+Time and date information for each fixture / match-up are listed on each match item on the main scrolling timeline located at the top of ESPN Player NCAA page and also within the Full Schedule page.
 These are listed both in EST for all US start times , and the local time to you as defined when you set your Viewing From preference during registration.

 Are full fixtures available to watch on-demand?

-All matches that are originally broadcast live are available on demand, with a turnaround time of up to three hours after each match has finished before they are uploaded to the on demand section of the site.
-On demand matches will be available for the NCAA sporting season in which they took place (some fixtures will be removed from on demand after three months from the fixture date).
+All content (excluding those detailed below) originally broadcast live will be available on-demand, with a turnaround time of up to four hours after each match has finished before they are uploaded to the on-demand section of the site.
+On-demand fixtures will be available for a maximum of three months.